ArghyaChakraborty/RaspberryPi_Camera/README.md

 https://github.com/TomSchimansky/CustomTkinter

 ## Dependencies
-- The Raspberry Pi camera should be installed and enabled
+- The Raspberry Pi camera should be installed and enabled (unless you want to just test the app)
 - The Raspberry Pi should be connected to a monitor
 - Python 3.7+
 - Python modules: customtkinter, Pillow